-True you still won’t get as much riding time as you would on a gasoline dirt bike, but electric models are now much better and more affordable than they were a few years ago.
+True you still won’t get as much riding time as you would on a gasoline dirt bike.
+However, electric models are now much better and more affordable than they were a few years ago.

-The Redshift MX designed by Alta Motors is a full-sized dirt bike that incorporates the latest electric motor technology to provide all the fun of a gasoline engine without the carbon footprint.
-This bike still can’t be ridden for a long as a gasoline one, but the 42 horsepower engine can still provide up to 4 hours of riding time when fully charged.
+The Alta motors redshift MX electric dirt bike is a full-sized dirt bike.
+It incorporates the latest electric motor technology to provide all the fun of a gasoline engine without a carbon footprint.
+This bike still can’t be ridden for as long as a gasoline one.
+However, the 42 horsepower engine can still provide up to 4 hours of riding time when fully charged.

-If you are still skeptical about electric bikes, then this review is here to give you the low down on just what the Redshift can do.
-We’ll be covering all of its features from the chassis to the engine so you can see just how far electric motorcycles have come, and how much further they have to go.
+If you are still skeptical about electric bikes.
+Then this review is here to give you the low down on just what Redshift can do.
+We’ll be covering all of its features from the chassis to the engine so you can see just how far electric motorcycles have come.
+Also, how much further do they have to go?

 Since Alta motors shut down in 2018 this bike has been discontinued.
 Since it represented such a leap forward in the world of Electric dirt bikes this review exists now for the sake of posterity.
 If you find one of these bikes second hand they are a worthy investment for an excellent electric dirt bike.

 The Engine Specs of Alta Motors Redshift MX Electric Dirt Bike

 We’ll be kicking off our review with the most important part of any dirt bike, the engine.
 As we said above the electric motor on the Redshift MX can generate up to 42 horsepower with a peak torque of 120 lb-ft.